Bryce-Pillwein/SIT323-Cloud-Native-Application-Development/task4.1P/README.md

 ## Project Structure
 **src/server.ts**
 Create the file `server.ts` inside the `src` folder.
-This file will contain your Express server setup and the definitions for your API endpoints.
+This file will contains the Express server setup and the definitions for the API endpoints.